zslucky/jekyll-theme-zslucky/README.md

 The theme is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+## Know issues

+Deploy to GitPage using auto build will cause build failed due to theme unsupported.
+I found 2 solutions here:
+1. Using `jekyll build` to build static files, then only publish all files in `_site` directory.
+2. Clone this theme repo, copy it to your jekyll site.

 ## TODO
 1. To support custom syntax highlist config.